logiqai/docs/integrations/aws/aws-cloudwatch-exporter.md

 ```

-You can obtain an ingest token from the LOGIQ UI as described [here](../overview/generating-a-secure-ingest-token.md#obtaining-an-ingest-token-using-ui).
+You can obtain an ingest token from the Apica Ascent UI as described [here](../overview/generating-a-secure-ingest-token.md#obtaining-an-ingest-token-using-ui).
 You can customize the `namespace` and `cluster_id` in the Logstash configuration based on your needs.

-Your AWS Cloud watch logs will now be forwarded to your LOGIQ instance.
+Your AWS Cloud watch logs will now be forwarded to your Apica Ascent instance.
 See the [Explore](../../log-management/explore-logs.md) Section to view the logs.